hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/breniac_hardware.rst

 Characteristics of the compute nodes
 """"""""""""""""""""""""""""""""""""

-**Hopper is running the Slurm Workload Manager as its resource manager and scheduler.**
+**Breniac is running the Slurm Workload Manager as its resource manager and scheduler.**
 We do not support the PBS compatibility layer but encourage users to develop proper Slurm job scripts as one can then fully exploit the Slurm features and enjoy the power of the ``srun`` command when starting processes.